traitecoevo/taxonlookup/README.md

 We also correct some spelling errors, special character issues, and other errors from The Plant List.
 We will try to keep this error correction up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.

+The scripts are in the repository but not in the package.
+Only the data and ways to access the data are in the package.
+The reason for this is explained further down in the readme.
-To use the data from the most recent release.
-First install and load devtools; that will then let you load the package from this respository:
+To use the data from the most recent release: first install and load devtools; that will then let you load the package from this respository:

 ```r
 install.packages("devtools")